 After performing this exercise a few times, you should be feeling more comfortable and confident with your index finger.

-Now that you’re warmed up, let’s move onto the basic F chord shapes!
+Now that you’re warmed up, let’s move on to the basic F chord shapes!

-How to Play the F chord
+How to Play the F Chord on Guitar

 The other thing to keep in mind is perspective.